QuentinRa/blog.quentinra.dev/programming-languages/low-level/c/networking/index.md

 * 📃 What's the format of data exchanged? <small>(endianness, types...)</small>
 * ✈️️ What's the common flow for messages? <small>(ex: TCP SYN-ACK...)</small>
-* 🥀 How are error handled?
+* 🥀 How are errors handled?
 * ...
 </div></div>